 Travel and Medical Insurance (required)

-The trip officially starts the afternoon of April 17th, but if you’re traveling across an ocean to get to France, you may want to consider arriving a day or two early so you have time to relax and get acclimated to the local time zone.
-If you do decide to arrive early, just let us know and we’ll help you with arrangements if you need it
+The trip officially starts the afternoon of May 6th, but if you’re traveling across an ocean to get to France, consider arriving a day or two early so you have time to relax and adjust to the local time zone.
+If you do decide to arrive early, let us know and we’ll help you with arrangements.

 Because everyone is arriving at different times and it’s not difficult to get into town, we have not included the cost of private airport transfers in the trip.
 When you land in Paris, just hop in a cab or an Uber after you collect your luggage.
 They are clean, comfortable and plentiful at Charles de Gaule airport and get to the train station.

-You are going to want to fly into The Paris Chharles de Gaulle Airport.
+You should fly into The Paris Charles de Gaulle Airport.

 We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list Here is a great website that we love that will help you with packing and travel trips.

-In the month of April, maximum temperature is 67°F and minimum temperature is 52°F (for an average temperature of 59°F).
+In the month of May, the maximum temperature is 67°F and the minimum temperature is 52°F (for an average temperature of 59°F).
 The climate is rather cool around this time of year.

 Nancy McGee will be your trip leader.
 Nancy was born and raised bilingual in Quebec, Nancy was naturally attracted to France.
 She seized a work opportunity that brought her to the south of France which led to a love story that's lasted ever since